 Mode of travel (e.g., by road or air)

-The ARC Relocation 2023 Report finds that the relocation industry is worth $25bn annually, with companies spending around $16.2mn annually to relocate employees.[6]
+ARC Relocation 2024 data finds that the relocation industry is worth $25bn annually, with companies spending around $16.2mn annually to relocate employees.[5]

-Amidst the raging war for talent, offering relocation assistance to your employees helps you access a wider talent pool.
+Offering relocation assistance to your employees helps you access a wider talent pool.
+In fact, 62% of workers are willing to relocate for new jobs.[6]

-Offering relocation packages enables organizations to transcend geographical boundaries and tap into talent beyond the immediate environment.
-It also demonstrates a company’s adaptability and willingness to accommodate top talent.
+Plus, you can transcend geographical boundaries and tap into talent beyond the immediate environment.

-When you are at liberty to find talent regardless of location, you are likely to reduce your time to hire, an important organizational performance metric.
+When you’re at liberty to find talent regardless of location, you are likely to reduce your time to hire.

 In essence, relocation enables you to secure talent faster by tapping into the readiness of relocatable candidates.

-Employees who move to new locations bring knowledge and practices from their previous work environment.
+Employees who move to new locations – such as those transferred from different company locations or hired from abroad – bring knowledge and practices from their previous work environment.
 When these mix with existing practices, it can result in cross-pollination of ideas.

-Relocating employees also often establish new connections and networks in their new environment.
-These expanded networks expose them to new ways of thinking and problem-solving, which they can then bring back to their professional team.
+Relocated employees also often establish new connections and networks in their new environment.
+These expanded networks expose them to new ways of thinking and problem-solving, which they can then use in their role.

 A positive employee experience during relocation flips this all around, enhancing employee engagement and improving retention.

-It's no wonder an Allied survey finds that individuals aged 25-44 were the most likely to be willing to move because of the desire to climb the ranks within their company.
+Enabling your talent to travel the world or transfer to new company locations for work-related reasons (like promotions or other role changes) opens immense opportunities for existing employees to experience career mobility within your company.
+In fact, an Allied survey found that individuals aged 25-34 were the most likely to be willing to move because of the desire to climb the ranks within their company.[7]

 Moving an existing employee enables you to save on training and onboarding costs by foregoing the need to hire a new employee.